 Biography

-Lauren’s current practice is in general civil litigation, with a focus on employment, human rights, health, and personal injury law.
+Lauren’s current practice is in general civil litigation, and particular, the areas of employment, human rights, health, and personal injury law.

-With respect to her employment practice, Lauren regularly advises both employees and employers on human rights issues and on all aspects of employment, including terminations of employment, harassment, disability issues, workplace policies, employment standards, disciplinary issues, and occupational health and safety issues.
+In her employment practice, Lauren advises and represents employees and employers on human rights issues and on all aspects of employment relationship, including representing her clients through complex litigation.

-In her personal injury practice, Lauren represents individuals who have been injured as a result of the negligence of others, such as in motor vehicle accidents.
-In addition, Lauren represents various corporations in their defence of claims of negligence, such as slip and falls.
+In her personal injury practice, Lauren represents individuals who have been injured because of the negligence of others, such as in motor vehicle accidents.
+Lauren also represents owners and occupiers in defence of claims of negligence, such as slip and falls.

 Education